 What is Typography Design?

 Typography is the craft and strategy of organizing type to make written text, when presented, legible, recognizable, and appealing.
 The type design includes choosing typefaces, point sizes, line lengths, line-spacing (leading), and letter-spacing (tracking) and changing the distance between letter pairs (kerning).
 Even the word typography refers to the form, design, and presentation of the letters, numbers, and symbols that the method produces.
 Type design is a loosely knit profession, often thought to be part of typography.
 Most typographers may not design typefaces, and certain typographers do not find themselves, typographers.
+You may also check about the traditional courses here!

 - Fonts vs Typeface